-Renegotiating a large volume of contracts would be difficult, especially when one party has a contractual right to a windfall gain.
+Renegotiating a large volume of contracts is difficult, especially when one party has a contractual right to a windfall gain.
 If contracts are left to convert to fall-back provisions if LIBOR becomes unavailable, a vast number of price changes would occur in a short period.
-The associated financial, customer and operational impacts would be difficult to manage.
+The associated financial, customer, and operational impacts will be difficult to manage.